Scrumpis/iwgc-circos/README.md

 ```

 ## Preprocess
 A genomic.fasta is the only required input file for every Circos.
 We include a couple of sample scripts for repeat annotation with [EDTA](https://github.com/oushujun/EDTA) and [minimap2](https://github.com/lh3/minimap2) self-alignment and .coords conversion as templates.
-Minimap2 is in iwgc-circos container, EDTA is not.
+Minimap2 is in iwgc-circos container, EDTA is not to avoid further bloating the container.
+A recommended EDTA container is included in the sample script.
 Below are descriptions of the required input files for certain tracks.

 **Input files:**
 | File Name                             | Description                                                                 |